 This is quite versatile as you can use it for pork, fish, beef, baked goods, and veggies.
 The pellets are 100% all-natural, hardwood, and food-grade.
 Additionally, these produce little ash, so cleanup is not a hassle.
 You can store these for a year at the very least, and they are frequently used for grilling competitions.

 Wood Smoker Shavings Value Pack

-The pack comes at a mid-range price point so it’s worth trying.
-The pack is also easy to reseal and each pail gives you around 30 smoking sessions.
+The pack comes at a mid-range price point, so it’s worth trying.
+The pack is also easy to reseal; each pail gives you around 30 smoking sessions.
 The chips are all-natural and are made in the USA.
-For that smoky flavor, take note that these ignite rather quickly and they work well with poultry, beef, and pork.
+For that smoky flavor, note that these ignite rather quickly and work well with poultry, beef, and pork.
 But the sky’s the limit since you can also try them with lamb chops, veal, and cheese.